brianleary/wikipedia-search-engine/README.md

 ```
 val filepath = "PATH_TO_FILE"
 ```
-5.Open a terminal in the wikipedia-processing subfolder
+5. Open a terminal in the wikipedia-processing subfolder
 6. Run the following the compile the maven package
 ```
 mvn clean package
 ```
 6. Run the following to run the package.
 This will convert the XML file to a CSV file containing each article's ID, title, and text.
-The text only contains words and whitespace and has stop words removed
+The text only contains words and whitespace and has stop words removed.
+The script took about 55 minutes to run during testing.
 ```
 spark-submit --master "local[*]" --packages com.databricks:spark-xml_2.12:0.12.0 --class com.brian.App target/wikipedia-processing-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```

+7. Docker instructions